King County health officials investigating after child diagnosed with measles

 It’s unclear whether the child is a student at Aki Kurose.

-On Saturday, May 13, anyone at Pike Place Market from 3:45 to 6:45 p.m. and at World Market on Western Avenue from 4:15 to 6:45 p.m. could have been exposed.
-On Monday, May 15, those at HopeCentral, the pediatric and behavioral health clinic on Othello Street, may have been exposed from 2 to 5:45 p.m.
+On Saturday, May 13, anyone at Pike Place Market from 3:45 to 6:45 p.m. or at World Market on Western Avenue from 4:15 to 6:45 p.m. could have been exposed.
+On Monday, May 15, those at HopeCentral, the pediatric and behavioral health clinic on South Othello Street, may have been exposed from 2 to 5:45 p.m.

 Officials urge people who may have been exposed to find out if they’ve received the measles, mumps and rubella vaccine (MMR), which protects against measles, or if they’ve been infected previously, which can provide immunity against the disease.
 Before visiting a clinic or hospital, people who develop an unexplained rash or fever should call first and explain they may have been exposed to measles.

-“The best protection against measles is to get vaccinated,” Elysia Gonzales, Medical Epidemiologist for Public Health – Seattle & King County, said in a statement.
+“The best protection against measles is to get vaccinated,” Elysia Gonzales, medical epidemiologist for Public Health – Seattle & King County, said in a statement.
 Two doses of the MMR shot provides about 97% protection that lasts a lifetime, Gonzales added.

 Symptoms typically begin seven to 21 days after being in contact with someone who is infected; the disease is airborne, and can linger in the air for up to two hours after the infected person leaves the area.